KaotoIO/kaoto.io/content/docs/add_dsl.md

 Both GitParseCatalog and JarParseCatalog are helper classes that will access the git repository or zip file defined and use a FileVisitor to process the files encountered on them.
 You don't have to use them in your implementation.
 The only requirement is to return a [ParseCatalog](https://github.com/KaotoIO/kaoto-backend/blob/main/metadata/src/main/java/io/kaoto/backend/metadata/ParseCatalog.java) that will be called when warming up the catalog steps.

 On this case, the [KameletFileProcessor](https://github.com/KaotoIO/kaoto-backend/blob/main/kamelet-support/src/main/java/io/kaoto/backend/metadata/parser/step/kamelet/KameletFileProcessor.java) is an auxiliary class that extends [YamlProcessFile](https://github.com/KaotoIO/kaoto-backend/blob/main/metadata/src/main/java/io/kaoto/backend/metadata/parser/YamlProcessFile.java) to process Kamelet metadata definitions.
-You can use any FileProcessor that you find suitable to your usecase.
+You can use any FileProcessor that you find suitable to your use-case.

 If you don't require any FileProcessor, you can leave that property empty.
 The only mandatory implementation detail about the ParseCatalog instance returned by your StepCatalogParser is that the returned ParseCatalog `parse()` function returns a list of Steps.
 You can implement your own ParseCatalog class.